junyi-tiger/Text2Template/README.md

 # Text2Template: Code for paper "Generation-based Event Extraction Using Event Templates"
-The code is under preparation and is coming soon.
+Code is in preparation and coming soon.